Codes of Practice

 - Marine Radio Operators Licence

-All Hands on Deck Maritime Training is a Registered Training Organisation (RTO) with the Australian Skills Quality Authority (ASQA) #90927 and anAuthorised Provider with NSW Maritime.
+All Hands on Deck Maritime Training is a Registered Training Organisation (RTO) with the Australian Skills Quality Authority (ASQA) #90927 and anApproved Provider with the Australian Maritime Safety Authority (AMSA).

 Certificates issued by All Hands on Deck Maritime Training are recognised nationally.

 All staff at All Hands on Deck Maritime Training will:

 - Perform their duties efficiently and effectively with integrity